Skip to main content

 Loading...

-• Finally, if the output shows the content below, the compilation is successful.
+• Finally, if the following content is output, the compilation is successful.

 • Due to Klipper version differences, as long as out/klipper.bin appears, it indicates success.